osawa-naotaka/hanabijs/site/contents/posts/01-i-want-a-full-text-search-engine.md

 title: I Want a Full-Text Search Engine!
 author: producer
 date: 2025-03-01T00:00:00+09:00
-principalTag:
+tag:
     - techarticle
-associatedTags:
     - staticseek
 ---

 In this article, I will explain the reasons and methods that led me to create a full-text search engine.
 I will also explain one of the components of the search engine.
 The project mentioned in the title is published as a website.
 Please take a look.
 Unfortunately, the site does not yet support Japanese... https://staticseek.lulliecat.com/

-## Introduction - I Want a Full-Text Search Engine!
+### Introduction - I Want a Full-Text Search Engine!

 Are you managing a website?
 I started one out of necessity.
 Initially, I reluctantly began with WordPress, but after being influenced by technically-minded internet enthusiasts, I rebuilt my website from scratch.
 I found this technically engaging and continued the construction bit by bit, despite it becoming somewhat of a detour from my original purpose.